Bachelor of Arts, English

 Jacob Cowan gained a Bachelor of Arts, English degree through Open Learning, which helped him to achieve his Bachelor of Education degree and a Masters of Education, Educational Administration.

-120 credits, including 45 upper-level credits, with a grade point average (GPA) of 2.0 or higher are required, as follows:
+120 credits, including 45 third- and fourth-year (upper-level) credits, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 General Education Requirements